 Before the Tea Party Express brought tens of thousands to protest in the nation’s capital, and before town hall meetings about health care devolved into shout downs, there was the story of the boys of C Street.

-The C Street House is run by a secretive Washington ministry known as The Family, or The Fellowship.
+There are times when I question my sanity while examining this idea of the Seven Mountains, C-Street, and Dominionism, but thanks to Bruce Wilson I feel that if I am insane, at least I am not alone: The C Street House is run by a secretive Washington ministry known as The Family, or The Fellowship.
 Over the past year and a half, The Family has gradually come to public attention, mainly due to journalist and Harpers editor Jeff Sharlet’s ground breaking book The Family: The Secret Fundamentalism at the Heart of American Power.
 The Family runs the yearly National Prayer Breakfast

 As I was watching some news last night, I saw this story on the Rachel Maddow show – and frankly, it’s a bit creepy.
 I usually stop watching news by that late hour – else the children run screaming from the information overload.
 It concerns The Family, founded by Nazi-sympathizer, Abraham Vereide.
 As I was watching, I was figuring – 70 years ago?
 Um, right around the time all this gooblygook with William Branham started and the Manifest Sons of God.
 Actually, it is quite possible that these two crossed paths.
 (You may also want to check out this